Continuing Education Activity

 The differential diagnosis of each electrolyte abnormalities are listed below:

 Data on the prognosis of tumor lysis syndrome, whether before the start of chemotherapy or after successful completion, is limited.
-However, the use of a recombinant urate oxidase has significantly decreased the incidence of acute renal failure requiring hemodialysis.
+However, using a recombinant urate oxidase has significantly decreased the incidence of acute renal failure requiring hemodialysis.

 An increase in the knowledge of the pathophysiology of tumor lysis syndrome has led to better outcomes.